MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/query/join-tables.md

 ## Navigation property type differences

 It's important to remember there are two types of navigation properties.
-More information: [Web API Navigation Properties](../web-api-navigation-properties.md)
+[Learn more about Web API Navigation Properties](../web-api-navigation-properties.md)

 - *Single-valued* navigation properties correspond to lookup attributes that support many-to-one relationships and allow setting a reference to another record.

 - *Collection-valued* navigation properties correspond to one-to-many or many-to-many relationships.

 Expanding a collection-valued navigation property can make the size of the response large in ways it's difficult to anticipate.
 It's important that you include limits to control how much data is returned.
 You can limit the number of records by using paging.
-More information: [Page results](page-results.md)
+[Learn more about paging results](page-results.md)

 There is a significant difference in how paging is applied to nested $expand options applied to collection valued navigation properties.
-More information: [Expand collection-valued navigation properties](#expand-collection-valued-navigation-properties)
+[Learn more about expanding collection-valued navigation properties](#expand-collection-valued-navigation-properties)

 ## Expand single-valued navigation properties